 The college's highest academic honor awarded annually to recognize selected students' academic achievements.
 Faculty members nominate the recipients.
 (See Academic Awards.)

-Includes college-preparatory courses in basic skills and counseling (numbered in the 800s) as well as specialized or advanced courses (numbered 900 and above).
+Includes college-preparatory courses in basic skills and counseling (numbered 0 to 49) as well as specialized or advanced courses (numbered 900 and above).

 The law requiring that out-of-state students pay extra tuition.